thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 <a id="item-two"></a>
 ## Testimonials
-Participant feedback described the workshop as an engaging introduction to accessibility through alternative text practices.
+Participant feedback generally described the workshop as an engaging introduction to accessibility through alternative text practices.

 > *"I like how Thi got the class engaged.
 It was a fun and learning journey for me"*